leitwerk-ag/leitwerk-key-authority/README.md

 1. Clone the repo somewhere outside of your default Apache document root.

+2. Install the dependencies via composer:

+        composer install

-2. Add the following directives to your Apache configuration (eg. virtual host config):
+3. Add the following directives to your Apache configuration (eg. virtual host config):

         DocumentRoot /path/to/lka/public_html
         DirectoryIndex init.php
         FallbackResource /init.php

-3. Create a MySQL user and database (run in MySQL shell):
+4. Create a MySQL user and database (run in MySQL shell):

         CREATE USER 'lka-user'@'localhost' IDENTIFIED BY 'password';
         CREATE DATABASE `lka-db` DEFAULT CHARACTER SET utf8mb4;
         GRANT ALL ON `lka-db`.* to 'lka-user'@'localhost';

-4. Copy the file `config/config-sample.ini` to `config/config.ini` and edit the settings as required.
+5. Copy the file `config/config-sample.ini` to `config/config.ini` and edit the settings as required.

-5. Set up authnz_ldap for your virtual host (or any other authentication module that will pass on an Auth-user variable to the application).
+6. Set up authnz_ldap for your virtual host (or any other authentication module that will pass on an Auth-user variable to the application).

-6. Set `scripts/ldap_update.php` to run on a regular cron job.
+7. Set `scripts/ldap_update.php` to run on a regular cron job.

-7. Generate an SSH key pair to synchronize with.
+8. Generate an SSH key pair to synchronize with.
 Leitwerk Key Authority will expect to find the files as `config/keys-sync` and `config/keys-sync.pub` for the private and public keys respectively.

-8. Install the SSH key synchronization daemon.
+9. Install the SSH key synchronization daemon.
 For systemd:

     1. Copy `services/systemd/keys-sync.service` to `/etc/systemd/system/`
     2. Modify `ExecStart` path and `User` as necessary.
 If Leitwerk Key Authority is installed under `/home`, disable `ProtectHome`.